hashgraph/hedera-mirror-node/docs/design/nft.md

   is set.
 - `insertTokenBurn` must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deleted, and update `modifiedTimestamp` if the `serialNumbers` list is set.
-- `insertTokenDelete` must be added to mark the `NFTs` as deleted and update `modifiedTimestamp` if the `tokenType` field is NON_FUNGIBLE for the token.
 - `insertTokenWipe` must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deleted and update `modifiedTimestamp` if the `serialNumbers` list is set.